-The English Department has a strong presence in the Brookings community and in the region, serves the state in many ways.
+The English and Interdisciplinary Studies department has a strong presence in the Brookings community and in the region, serves the state in many ways.
 Faculty members are heavily involved in the community, as well as community and regional professional organizations, serving wherever needed.
-The Department supports community and state-wide events with speaking and teaching engagements through service learning, by educating students to become world citizens, and through campus and/or community and/or state/regional events such the annual Consider the Century conference, the Great Plains Writers’ Conference, and the Festival of Cultures (all at SDSU).
+The department supports community and state-wide events with speaking and teaching engagements through service learning, by educating students to become world citizens, and through campus and/or community and/or state/regional events such the annual Consider the Century conference, the Great Plains Writers’ Conference, and the Festival of Cultures (all at SDSU).

 - Members of the department are invited to speak at a number of local events, presenting literary, creative, and cultural topics to participants.
 For example, our creative writing faculty regularly give readings on campus and at community spaces such as the public library or Cottonwood Coffee.
 Other faculty members have contributed their expertise to public library series on specific authors, such as Louisa May Alcott.
 Other faculty members have led specific, adult-education-oriented series such as the Literature and Medicine series at the Sioux Falls VA Hospital (currently in its third year).

 - Service Learning is another aspect from which the community benefits.
 Several faculty members include service learning projects (such as with Dakota Rural Action or the Flandreau Indian School) in their course framework.
 The capstone course in Peace and Conflict Studies requires a significant service learning project of its students.